boxfish-ai/BAGS/README.md

 ### Introduction to the Datasets
 Dataset A is used for rectangular borderlines segmentation, which consists of 8500 images.

 Dataset B is used for answer area underlines(AAU) segmentation, which consists of 8000 images.

 ### Examples

 Each image is in grayscale and has a corresponding mask.

-In dataset A. We add "_outcontour" in the corresponding mask name.
+In dataset A， we add "_outcontour" in the corresponding mask name.
 ![outcontour](images/out_contour/show.png "outcontour")

-In dataset B. We add "_lines" in the corresponding mask name.
+In dataset B, we add "_lines" in the corresponding mask name.
 ![lines](images/lines/show.png "lines")

 ### How to Download the Datasets
-All the images（about 26.1GB） are stored in aliyun.
-You can download them using following script:
+All the images（about 26.1GB） are stored in aliyun, which can be downloaded using following script:
 ```sh
 sh dataset/download_dataset.sh
 ```